Getting To Know God

 – The Urantia Book

-God is cheerful, positive, and kind.
-There is absolutely nothing negative in this Positive Being.
+There is absolutely nothing negative in God.
 The more we identify with this joyful, creative energy, the more positive, kind, and cheerful we become—the more Godlike we become.

 Negativity is not a spiritual reality.
-Rid your mind of all negative thoughts about God and the destiny of humanity.
-All research suggests that human life on this planet is constantly improving, even though it still has a long way to go (see The Power of Thankfulness).
+Clear away all negative thoughts about God and the destiny of humanity.
+All research suggests that life on this planet is constantly improving, even though it still has a long way to go.

-But do not mistake insincerity for positivity.
-Pretending to be happy and being overly optimistic is not a sincere spiritual attitude.
-You only need to acknowledge all things honestly, while maintaining a cheerful faith that, in time and with a little effort, great things will be achieved.
+Happiness with God is genuine.
+Pretending to be happy and being overly optimistic are not sincere spiritual attitudes.
+We acknowledge all things honestly, while maintaining a cheerful faith that, given time and effort, great things will be achieved.

 God lives in the present moment within all of us, and to commune with this Spirit, we too must live in the present.
-This notion is common in Eastern religions and in Christianity, being espoused 1,600 years ago in the writings of Augustine of Hippo, a religious philosopher who envisioned “an ever-present eternity.”
+The notion of an “eternal now” is common to Eastern religions as well as Christianity.
+Augustine of Hippo, a religious philosopher, envisioned “an ever-present eternity” 1,600 years ago.

 For the past is not now and the future is not yet.